 Occasionally the caveat system is abused and people enter a caveat in situations where they should not do so.
 A classic example of a caveat being wrongly used is when someone is pursuing an Inheritance Act claim.
 A caveat should never be entered when such a claim is being made; The correct procedure is for the claimant to issue a standing search.
 Another abuse is where the caveat is issued simply to hold up, frustrate and delay the administration of the estate without any legal justification for doing so.

 Where a caveat is entered correctly it will usually be because someone has a genuine concern about the validity of the will.
 For instance it might be felt that the maker of the will did not have the requisite mental capacity when the will was executed.
 Alternatively there might be allegations of undue influence or even fraud.
-Caveats are also used where there is a dispute over who should apply for the Grant of Probate.
+Caveats are also used where there is a dispute over who should apply for the Grant.
 In all these situations when the caveat is entered the estate cannot be administered while it remains in place.

 Challenging a caveat